 Puerh Tea and the Ancient Tea Horse Trade Route

-The main commodity being transported was Tibetan horses and Chinese puerh dark tea.
+The main commodity being transported was Tibetan horses and Chinese puerh, or dark tea.
 The people of Tibet needed the tea for certain nutrients that they couldn’t otherwise get through their regular diets.
 China was growing its army and needed the Tibetan horses to continue their military campaigns.
-Puerh tea was almost exclusively developed for transportation to far away destinations.
+Puerh tea was almost exclusively developed for transportation to faraway destinations.
 The puerh would often arrive in bricks of compressed tea leaves.

-There are different methods to make puerh but the standard are Sheng and Shou and they go through a pan firing and drying process.
-The tea is fermented (quickly is called Shou, over a long period of time is Sheng) and then compressed or left loose.
+There are different methods to make puerh but the standards are Sheng and Shou and they go through a pan firing and drying process.
+The tea is fermented (quickly is called Shou, over a long period is Sheng) and then compressed or left loose.
 Sheng/raw Shou/ripe, bingcha, toucha and brick (Zhuancha) are some of the most common shapes and styles of compressed puerh.

 Previous Post | Next Post